jitsi/handbook/docs/devops-guide/transcription.md

                                    └────────────────────────┘
 ```

-Three pieces must be configured:
+Four pieces must be configured:

 1. **Transcription service** — the proxy itself.
 2. **Prosody** — enable transcription on rooms (this guide includes a sample
    module that forces it on for *all* rooms).
 3. **Jicofo** — point the bridge at the service URL and (optionally) attach auth
    headers.
+4. **config.js** — enable transcription in the jitsi-meet client.

 ---